LaFortunaHR36/lafortunahr36/projects/rudder-bearings-seals-replacement.md

   seals have failed/worn out?

-- skeg bearings (outside the boat)
+- Skeg bearings (outside the boat)

 Here is a sketch diagram of the rudder post, skeg and bearings: